mihaly044/streamscraper/README.md

 In case you need to do additional parsing to fetch the download URL from some site, there is the ``IParser`` interface that you may use to write your custom parsers.

 streamscraper already contains implementations of the ``IParser`` interface to grab m3u8 stream links from popular streaming sites.

+## Looking for a GUI?

+There is a GUI bundled with the latest version of streamscraper here: [streamscraper-gui](https://github.com/mihaly044/streamscraper-gui).

 ## Usage
 ### Launching without parameters